 It can take ten or more years to bring a major mining project on-stream.
 These time-lines are factored into the “bankable feasibility studies” which companies need to present to prospective investors.
 So long as banks, private funds, and multilateral agencies (principally the World Bank/IFC) are persuaded of an eventual improvement in global economic growth rates, they have customarily been willing to wait-out such delays.

-The question is: for how long are investors now prepared to wait?
-During the past year turmoil has hit the euro currency area, and "quantitative easing" failed to rescue the dollar-based economy of the United States.
+The important question is: for how long are investors now prepared to wait?
+During 2011-12 turmoil hit the euro currency area, and "quantitative easing" failed to rescue the dollar-based economy of the United States.
 And suppliers of the basic "building blocks" of modern societies - miners of base metals, construction materials, and agri-minerals (phosphates and potash)- are always hostages to macro-economic fortunes.

 So, too, did the association of over 70 financial institutions, signed-up to The Equator Principles - although the latest draft of these (August 2012) has been strongly attacked for its significant underlying weaknesses [See: http://www.minesandcommunities.org//article.php?a=11972].

-Linked to these develoments is increasing resistance from local communities to new project proposals.
+Paralleling these develoments has been increased resistance by local communities to new project proposals.
 Indigenous Peoples' groups are clamouring for strict observance of their right to exercise "Free, Prior and Informed Consent" (FPIC)to proposed mining developments.

 Climate of Changes

-The 2009 international Climate Conference Accord declared that greenhouse gas emissions will reach unacceptable levels over the next forty years unless global temperatures fall at least two degrees below their pre-industrial levels.
-To arrive at this limit, says a November 2012 report by PricewaterhouseCoopers (PwC),there must be dramatic transformations of present-day industrial "scenarios".
+The 2009 international Climate Conference Accord anticipated that greenhouse gas emissions will reach unacceptable levels over the next forty years unless global temperatures fall at least two degrees below their pre-industrial levels.
+To secure this threshold, says a November 2012 report by PricewaterhouseCoopers (PwC),there must be dramatic transformations of present-day industrial "scenarios".

-Presuming this occurs (at present it's a big "if"), a number of high-carbon emitting plants will have to cut back or close production: notably those producing steel, cement, alumininium and, above all, those burning coal [See: "PwC's annual Low Carbon Economy Index report", PricewaterhouseCoopers, London, November 2012].
+Presuming this occurs (and it's a big "if"), a number of high-carbon emitting plants will have to cut back or close production: notably those producing steel, cement, alumininium and, above all, those burning coal [See: "PwC's annual Low Carbon Economy Index report", PricewaterhouseCoopers, London, November 2012].

 For the most part, the expenses of extracting, processing, and transporting minerals and metals are mounting.
 Companies are being told to meet higher bars on toxic waste disposal and their contributions to ambient air, water and soil pollution.
 Morever, they are being increasingly pressured - by governents from Argentina to Zimbabwe - to pay a far greater proportion of their profits to state, regional, or local administrations, in the countries where they operate.

-Arguably of most significance is that conventional growth rates in China and India have failed to rise as predicted a mere four years ago - a point dealt with in more detail below.
+Perhaps of most significance is that conventional growth rates in China and India have failed to rise as predicted a mere five years ago - a point dealt with in more detail below.
 It would be a foolhardy investor indeed, who deigned to put their money into mining on the scale which many of them were doing half a decade ago.

 Even while some gold and silver prospectors continue to ride out the storms, this has not been the case for miners of a number of base and ferrous metals, diamonds and other minerals.
 Arguably, only investment in "greenfield" production of rare earth elements and agriminerals currently look relatively secure for long-term investment.